 Use the Ad Preview and Diagnosis tool to see exactly what your text ads look like in Google search results.

-- In the upper right corner of your Google Ads account, click the tools icon .
+- In the top right-hand corner of your Google Ads account, click the tools icon .

 - Under the 'Planning' section, click Ad Preview and Diagnosis.